KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Balzhan Jumabekova

-This week I added new features to the backlog, but since we are building the wireframe, the features from the custdev are at the bottom in order of priority.
-We also discussed with the designer possible color options for the future application.
-Together with the team leader, we discussed the reasons for a slight stagnation, and also changed the product development strategy, revising the goals.
+This week I have added new features to the backlog, but since we are building the MVP, the features from the cust dev are at the bottom in order of priority.
+We also discussed with the designer possible color options for our future application.
+Together with the team leader, we discussed the reasons for a slight stagnation, and also changed the product development strategy, revising the goals by SMART technique.
 I also started researching the material regarding the thesis.
+That is why, I found several reliable government websites with official statistics and data about mental diseases, especially dementia and Alzheimer’s disease.
+In addition, I started searching for suitable testees for usability testing.
+At the end of the week, I held meetings with the team in order to introduce some project and goals changes.

 ## Madiyar Mukushev